Rapidity Logarithms in SCET Without Modes: The Massive Sudakov Form Factor

-We can take the regulators $\delta_i$ to zero while keeping $\nu$ fixed, and the scheme-dependence of the rapidity log is then reflected in the $\nu$ dependence of the result, transforming the heuristic argument of the previous section, Eq. \eqref{eq:mat_elem_zeta}, into a well-defined scheme.
+plays a role analogous to $\zeta$ in the previous section.
+We can take the regulators $\delta_i$ to zero while keeping $\nu$ fixed, and the scheme-dependence of the rapidity log is then reflected in the $\nu$ dependence of the result.\footnote{The scheme dependence in taking the $\delta_i\to 0$ limit was also stressed in \cite{JCollins:2012tmdpdf}.} We note that $Q$ as introduced here is not a dynamical scale in the EFT, but simply serves to define the dimensionful parameter $\nu$.